 About the wine:

-Fruity, harmonious, and well-balanced, this wine is best enjoyed relatively soon, yet it offers beautiful fruit and a tenderness rarely found in Pauillac.
+Fruity, harmonious, and well-balanced, this wine is best enjoyed relatively soon, but it offers lovely fruit and a tenderness rarely found in Pauillac.

 About the estate:

 Philippe Castéja has worked tirelessly to restore a magnificent family estate located in the Pauillac hinterland.
-The aging of the vines and the development of an efficient production facility have made it possible to produce a supple, full-bodied wine that continues to improve.
+The aging of the vines and the development of an efficient production facility have made it possible to produce a supple, full-bodied wine that is constantly improving.
 Its terroir allows it to open up earlier than most wines in its appellation, which should make it more prominent on restaurant wine lists, offering good value for money.

 Guide Hachette des vins